• Skip to primary navigation

 • Lasagna – layer the cooked mince with lasagna pasta sheets and béchamel, sprinkle with cheese and bake at 180˚C / 356˚F for 40-50 minutes until cooked through.

-• Spoon in to bread buns for sloppy joes (especially useful when camping.)
+• Sloppy joes – Spoon in to bread buns (especially useful when camping), or into a jacket potato.

-• Heat and serve with spaghetti for a quick spaghetti bolognese – sprinkle with a little grated cheese and serve with garlic bread.
+• Spaghetti Bolognese – Heat and serve with spaghetti, sprinkle with a little grated cheese and serve with garlic bread.

-• Fridge: Store the mince covered in the fridge for up to 3 days.
+• Fridge: Store leftovers in a covered container in the fridge for up to 3 days.

 • Freezer: Cool completely before portioning out and placing in bags or containers.
 Freeze for up to 3 months.
 Defrost in the fridge overnight.